ahmedhamouda2/Hamouda-quiz-app/README.md

-# Hamouda-quiz-app
+# quiz-app

-You can see our live link  : [ Click here](https://gsg-g10.github.io/Hamouda-quiz-app/)
+You can see our live link  : [ Click here](https://ahmedhamouda2.github.io/Hamouda-quiz-app/)

 # Brief Description
 A simple application that offers you a set of questions that you can answer and measure the extent of your culture.
 # Figma Link:
 This link showcases a general overview of the project [ Click here](https://www.figma.com/file/4TlboxOaGunS3ssu6GMTFV/quiz?node-id=0%3A1)

-Designed first mobile [iPhone 8 Plus]
+Designed mobile first [iPhone 8 Plus]

 # User Story
 1. As a User, I want to be able to open the app page and see a brief description of the game and how to play.